-- (a) Open-ended Mutual Investment Fund.
-An Open-ended Mutual Investment Find (OMIF) is a mutual investment fund which sells and redeems its shares at least once per week, and the assets of which consist of money and securities.19 - (b) Interval Mutual Investment Fund.
-An Interval Mutual Investment Fund (IMIF) is a mutual investment fund which sells and redeems its shares at least once per year and the assets of which consist of money and securities.20 - (c) Closed-ended Mutual Investment Fund.
-A Closed-ended Mutual Investment Fund (CMIF) is a mutual investment fund which sells and redeems its shares upon the expiration of the term for which such CMIF was created.
-The assets of a CMIF may consist of money, securities and real estate.21 be in accordance with the relevant rules.23 Shares in MIFs may not serve as an asset base for the issuance of derivatives, and they may be offered to potential participants only after the Management Rules of the MIF have been duly registered and published in accordance with the law.
+a.
+Open-ended Mutual Investment Fund.

+An Open-ended Mutual Investment Find (OMIF)

+is a mutual investment fund which sells and redeems

+its shares at least once per week, and the assets

+of which consist of money and securities.

+- b.
+Interval Mutual Investment Fund.
+An Interval Mutual Investment Fund (IMIF) is a mutual investment fund which sells and redeems its shares at least once per year and the assets of which consist of money and securities. - c.
+Closed-ended Mutual Investment Fund.
+A Closedended Mutual Investment Fund (CMIF) is a mutual investment fund which sells and redeems its shares upon the expiration of the term for which such CMIF was created.
+The assets of a CMIF may consist of money, securities and real estate.

-Shares in an MIF are denominated in Azerbaijani Manats (AZN), must be paid for in cash and have no nominal value.22 The calculation of their value must
+Shares in an MIF are denominated in Azerbaijani Manats (AZN), must be paid for in cash and have no nominal value.
+The calculation of their value must be in accordance with the relevant rules.
+Shares in MIFs may not serve as an asset base for the issuance of derivatives, and they may be offered to potential participants only after the Management Rules of the MIF have been duly registered and published in accordance with the law.

-An investment fund manager may issue an unlimited number of shares in OMIFs and IMIFs, while the number of shares in a CMIF is limited to the figure set forth in its Management Rules.24 The sale and redemption of the placed IMIF and CMIF shares must be concluded through the stock exchange, while shares in OMIFs are placed by the investment fund manager for not less than their value as of the date of the sale.25
+An investment fund manager may issue an unlimited number of shares in OMIFs and IMIFs, while the number of shares in a CMIF is limited to the figure set forth in its Management Rules.
+The sale and redemption of the placed IMIF and CMIF shares must be concluded through the stock exchange, while shares in OMIFs are placed by the investment fund manager for not less than their value as of the date of the sale.

-All participants in an MIF enjoy equal rights, and no single participant may own more than 50% of the shares in an MIF.26 MIF participants are not liable for the obligations of the MIF, and losses incurred as a result of a change in the market value of the MIF's assets are limited by their respective contributions to the MIF.27 Likewise, MIFs are not liable for the obligations of their participants, the creditors of which may direct their claims only against the shares actually owned by such participants in the MIF.28
+All participants in an MIF enjoy equal rights, and no single participant may own more than 50% of the shares in an MIF.
+MIF participants are not liable for the obligations of the MIF, and losses incurred as a result of a change in the market value of the MIF's assets are limited by their respective contributions to the MIF.
+Likewise, MIFs are not liable for the obligations of their participants, the creditors of which may direct their claims only against the shares actually owned by such participants in the MIF.